32nd Annual United Way Laurence E. Richardson Day of Caring

 In 1999, the Day of Caring was renamed the United Way Laurence E. Richardson Day of Caring in honor of Larry Richardson, a long-time volunteer of the United Way and the community, and past president of the Charlottesville Broadcasting Company.

 You can get involved in the next Day of Caring in multiple ways.
-If you work at a nonprofit, public school, or faith-based organization reach out about submitting a project for volunteers to complete.
-If you work at or are part of an organization that wants to volunteer for Day of Caring, reach out to learn more about signing up to volunteer.
+If you work at a public school, local public service department (such as parks & recreation departments), nonprofit, or other tax-exempt organization please reach out about submitting a project for volunteers to complete.
+If you work at or are part of an organization that wants to volunteer for Day of Caring, reach out to the United Way to learn more about signing up to volunteer.
 Please note, due to demand, not all groups find a project that fits their team for Day of Caring.
 However, the United Way can also help groups find volunteer opportunities outside of this day as the need for volunteers in our community is not limited to one day in September.

-Your first step is to get in contact with our Community Outreach Coordinator: Anna Porter at email@example.com or 434-972-1715.
+Your first step is to get in contact with our Donor Engagement Manager: Markiana Smith at firstname.lastname@example.org or 434-972-1702.
 Please refer to the deadlines in the resource section of this page for all steps in the process.